stancl/tenancy-docs/docs/source/v2/tenancy-initialization.blade.md

 }
 ```

 If `tenancy.database_name_key` is set and present in the current tenant's data, the `getDatabaseName()` returns the stored database_name.
-Otherwise it returns the prefix + uuid + suffix.
+Otherwise it returns the prefix + id + suffix.

 ```php
 public function getDatabaseName($tenant = []): string